citrusframework/citrus/src/manual/setup.md

 ### Using Maven

-Citrus uses[http://maven.apache.org/](Maven)internally as a project build tool and provides extended support for Maven projects.
+Citrus uses [http://maven.apache.org/](Maven) internally as a project build tool and provides extended support for Maven projects.
 Maven will ease up your life as it manages project dependencies and provides extended build life cycles and conventions for compiling, testing, packaging and installing your Java project.
 Therefore it is recommended to use the Citrus Maven project setup.
 In case you already use Maven it is most suitable for you to include Citrus as a test-scoped dependency.

 As Maven handles all project dependencies automatically you do not need to download any Citrus project artifacts in advance.
 If you are new to Maven please refer to the official Maven documentation to find out how to set up a Maven project.